 Before I go into accommodation and flights for your trip to Corralejo, it might be good to know that Corralejo can be reached by public bus from the airport, but not directly.
 You can take a bus from the airport to the central bus station in Puerto de Rosario, but from there you have to take another bus to Corralejo.
 Depending on how long you have to wait for the bus, you may prefer a pre-booked airport transfer.
 The driver will meet you at the airport and take you directly to Corralejo.
 Check the ad below for price and availability (Splashpacker earns a small commission, but you don’t pay extra for this.
 Thank you for your help :-))

 Where to stay in Corralejo?

-Tips for choosing your accommodation in Corralejo!
+Tips for choosing your holiday accommodation in Corralejo!

-Places to eat in Corralejo
+Where to eat during your vacation in Corralejo

 Last but not least, foooood!
 After your active day around Corralejo, whether you have been surfing or not, you will be hungry!
 I have now written a post about the evening life and my favourite places to eat in Corralejo, please click here

 I am a vegetarian and a budget traveller looking for places off the beaten track, so my choice might differ from other people’s.
 However, in my experience, most recommendations in the post got appreciated very well by other people or tourists.
 I recommend vegetarian as well as a non-vegetarian choice.
 For more information about my style of travel, please click here.

 Link to places to eat and evening entertainment in Corralejo: